China's Alibaba buys back half of Yahoo's stake

-Alibaba said it paid Yahoo about $6.3 billion in cash and $800 million in preferred shares in Alibaba Group.
-It also made a one-time cash payment of $550 million in connection with an amendment to the two companies' intellectual property license agreement.
+The Chinese company had raised the remaining funds through an issue of preferred shares, bank loans and the sale of a stake to existing shareholders such as Singapore state investor Temasek Holdings Pvt Ltd and DST Global.

-Separately, Yahoo said it will return to shareholders $3 billion of the $4.3 billion of after-tax proceeds from the sale.
-This is in addition to the $646 million downpayment that it has already returned to its shareholders through buybacks.
+Alibaba Group has the right to buy back Yahoo's remaining stake after an initial public offering.
+Yahoo had a 40 percent stake in Alibaba Group until Tuesday's transaction.

-Yahoo continues to own about 23 percent of Alibaba's common stock, valued at $8.1 billion, the U.S. internet company said.
-Together with preferred stock, its stake is valued at about $8.9 billion, Yahoo said.
+Alibaba said it paid Yahoo about $6.3 billion in cash and $800 million in preferred shares in Alibaba Group and made a one-time cash payment of $550 million in connection with an amendment to their intellectual property license agreement.

 Alibaba, which reached an agreement with Yahoo in May to buy back its shares, took its business-to-business e-commerce platform Alibaba.com private for $3 billion in June.